 - While it is not strictly necessary to have titles & labels for every single role that members of your unit assume, everyone should know who is responsible for what.
-This helps minimize misunderstandings and assumptions. - Units can generate a lot of discussion and ideas, therefore it is important to have someone who can focus the group's creativity and, when necessary, bring the group back on point when it has followed a tangent for too long. - Here are some important, archetypal roles that should be understood: - + Convener/Leader (has the final say, keeps people on point) - + Communicator (facilitates cooperation, exchange of information between and among team members) - + Challenger (tries to bring alternative view points, plays "devil's advocate") - + Collaborator (gets stuff done)
+This helps minimize misunderstandings and assumptions. - Teams can generate a lot of discussion and ideas, therefore it is important to have someone who can focus the group's creativity and, when necessary, bring the group back on point if it has followed a tangent for too long. - Here are some important, archetypal roles that should be understood: - Convener/Leader (has the final say, keeps people on point) - Communicator (facilitates cooperation, exchange of information between and among team members) - Challenger (tries to bring alternative view points, plays "devil's advocate") - Collaborator (gets stuff done) - Ultimately the question of what role you assign your people to comes down to skill sets and talents.
+Regardless of what specific set of roles you choose to utilize, the important thing is that everyone has a clear understanding of those roles and their relation to each other, and that there be some sense of accountability to make sure things get done well.